Fraud Advisory Panel

 The Fraud Advisory Panel is a UK charitable organisation.
 Incorporated in 2001, the Panel focuses on offering advice and education to the general public on how to mitigate and avoid fraud.
-Panel members have provided evidence to the House of Commons Tresury Select Committee and frequently participate in government consultations and commentary on the television, radio, and newspapers.
+Panel members have provided evidence to the House of Commons Treasury Select Committee and frequently participate in government consultations and commentary on the television, radio, and newspapers.

 The Panel was established in 1998 by the Institute of Chartered Accountants in England & Wales, which continues to support its work.

 Governance

 The FAP is a charitable company limited by guarantee in England and Wales (charity number 1108863; company number 04327390).
 It is governed by a board comprising between three and fifteen trustee directors.
 Trustees are experienced counter-fraud professionals drawn from across sectors.
 ICAEW also has the right to appoint one third of the directors.
 The board is led by a chairman, a voluntary position that has been held by the following people: